mparker2/mparker_phd_thesis/03_results_chapter_3/text.md

 The GC content of CDSs is greatest towards the start and end of the interval, and dips in the middle (Fig \ref{revtrans}a).
 This is due to a greater G content close to the start codon  on the template strand, and a greater G content close to the stop codon on the coding strand.
 When we performed reverse translation using a single codon usage table, some of this bias was abolished.
 This indicates that most of the GC content of the CDS is not hardcoded into the sequence by the protein content.
 Codon usage is therefore presumably different at the start and end of the gene.

 As shown in Fig \ref{metagene}c, there is a higher density of PG4s at the start of the CDS on the template strand, and a higher density towards the end of the CDS on the coding strand.
 This is also seen in Fig \ref{revtrans}b&c.
-PCS sequences demonstrate the same biases in PG4 distribution using both Quadparser and G4Seeqer predictions.
-This demonstrates that unlike GC content, the PG4 content of some genes is hardcoded by protein sequence (Fig \ref{revtrans}b&c).
+PCS sequences demonstrate similar biases in PG4 distribution using both Quadparser and G4Seeqer predictions.
+This demonstrates that unlike GC content, at least some of the PG4 content of some genes is hardcoded by protein sequence (Fig \ref{revtrans}b&c).
 This may be due to the repetitive nature of some protein motifs.
 PCS PG4 content is higher than the real PG4 levels across the coding strand however, suggesting that codons which reduce PG4 forming potential on this strand may be selected for.
 On the template strand, we see strong enrichment of PG4s in real sequences over expected levels from PCSs in the first 50% of the CDS (Fig \ref{revtrans}b&c).
 This suggests that C rich codons may be selected for at the start of genes to increase the G4 forming potential of the template strand.
 We wondered whether CDS G4s might be selected for in genes which have short 5'UTRs which might not be able to contain G4s, however we did not see any correlation between the length of 5' UTRs and the presence of G4s in the first 100bp of CDS regions (Spearmans ρ=0.014).

 \newpage